Which American Journey Grain Free Dry Recipes Get

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned lamb, chicken meal, turkey meal, peas, chickpeas, sweet potatoes, dried beet pulp, pea protein, chicken fat (preserved with mixed tocopherols), natural flavor, flaxseed, menhaden fish meal, salmon oil, blueberries, carrots, salt, dried kelp, fructooligosaccharides, choline chloride, vitamin E supplement, mixed tocopherols (natural preservative), ferrous sulfate, zinc proteinate, zinc sulfate, iron proteinate, Yucca schidigera extract, taurine, niacin supplement, copper sulfate, potassium chloride, sodium selenite, calcium pantothenate, copper proteinate, riboflavin supplement, manganese sulfate, thiamine mononitrate, manganese proteinate, vitamin A supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, calcium iodate, vitamin D3 supplement, dried Bacillus coagulans fermentation product, rosemary extract
+Ingredients: Deboned salmon, chicken meal (a source of glucosamine and chondroitin sulfate), turkey meal, peas, sweet potatoes, chickpeas, pea protein, chicken fat (preserved with mixed tocopherols), dried plain beet pulp, natural flavor, flaxseed, menhaden fish meal, blueberries, carrots, salt, salmon oil, dried Bacillus coagulans fermentation product, dried kelp, fructooligosaccharides, vitamin E supplement, choline chloride, taurine, mixed tocopherols (preservative), ferrous sulfate, zinc proteinate, zinc sulfate, iron proteinate, Yucca schidigera extract, niacin supplement, copper sulfate, potassium chloride, sodium selenite, d-calcium pantothenate, copper proteinate, riboflavin supplement, manganese sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, pyridoxine hydrochloride, vitamin B12 supplement, calcium iodate, vitamin D3 supplement, folic acid, rosemary extract

 Fiber (estimated dry matter content) = 5.6%